Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 ### Dark mode

 We allow the user to set their dark mode preference in the `ProfileContainer`.
+Code there and in `Navigators/Application` and `ColourModeManager` handle dark/light mode (what React Native and NativeBase call colour mode).

 When you're building (or changing) a component or container, or changing a theme setting, please always check it works in dark mode as well as light mode.